althonos/pyhmmer/docs/performance.rst

 Memory allocation
 -----------------

-pyHMMER is slightly more conservative with memory: in several places where the original HMMER binary would reallocate memory within loops, pyHMMER tries to simply clear the original buffers instead to allow reusing a previous object.
+PyHMMER is slightly more conservative with memory: in several places where the original HMMER binary would reallocate memory within loops, PyHMMER tries to simply clear the original buffers instead to allow reusing a previous object.